Dynamics of entanglement asymmetry for space-inversion symmetry of free fermions on honeycomb lattices: Absence of inversion-symmetry restoration

 Here, we used $\varepsilon_\mathbf{k}|_{k_y=\pi}=J$.
 Substituting Eq.~\eqref{eq:J_inf} into Eq.~\eqref{eq:REA_t}, we obtain the saturation value of the entanglement asymmetry in the large-time limit as

-As shown in the upper panels of Figs.~\ref{fig:REA_TEV} (a)-(c), this expression excellently agrees with the saturation value of the entanglement asymmetry.
+Note that the above saturation value is independent of $L_y$, implying that the contribution of the zero-velocity modes remains finite for arbitrarily large even $L_y$.
+As shown in the upper panels of Figs.~\ref{fig:REA_TEV} (a)-(c), Eq.~\eqref{eq:REA_inf} excellently agrees with the saturation value of the entanglement asymmetry.
 Furthermore, combining Eq.~\eqref{eq:REA_inf} with Eq.~\eqref{eq:S=ln2}, we obtain

 This means that, despite the symmetric dynamics, the inversion symmetry broken in the initial state remains intact throughout the time evolution, owing to the macroscopic occupation of quasiparticle modes with zero longitudinal velocity.

 As shown by the red squares in the upper panels of Figs.~\ref{fig:REA_TEV}~(a)-(c), this effect is visible even for finite $\ell$.
 This suggests that the absence of symmetry restoration can be observed even for a relatively small-sized system, opening the door for testing our prediction in cold atom experiments~\cite{tarruell2012creating,uehlinger2013artificial,jotzu2014experimental}.